 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Towner has relatively fewer families with younger children, and/or college students.
 Combined, this makes Towner a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small city, Towner does not have a public transit system used by locals to get to and from work.
+Towner is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Towner citizens is a little higher than the average for US cities and towns: 21.20% of adults in Towner have at least a bachelor's degree.